 Monitor all aspects of Solaris and LDOMs performance.
 Know which domains are resource intensive and why.
-Get proactive alerts to detect and fix issues quickly.Start Your Trial
+Get proactive alerts to detect and fix issues quickly.Free Trial

 As with any virtualization technology, while virtualization provides significant cost savings, it also makes monitoring and management more challenging.
 Since all the guests and the control domain share the physical resources available on the server, a malfunctioning application in one of the guests or the control domain can reduce the resources available to the other guests, thereby impacting the performance of applications running inside the guest VMs.
 Resource shortage on the physical server can also impact the performance of application executing on the guest VMs.
 And application performance is impacted if the logical domain used to host an application is not properly sized.
 A monitoring solution should be able to differentiate between these different scenarios that all result in application performance degradation.